join tipstrr for free click here

 As you can see there is a clear indicator that races of 8 to 11 runners in non-handicaps and 16 runners plus in handicaps offer the best each-way betting opportunities.

-On the other hand, though, it is rarely worth it to back each way rather than win only in 16-plus non-handicaps or in 5- to 7-runner handicaps.
+On the other hand, though, it is rarely worth it to back each way rather than win only in 16-plus non-handicaps or 5- to 7-runner handicaps.

 What About Enhanced Place Terms Then?